pralab/secml/README.md

  1. Install from official PyPI repository:
     - `pip install secml`

- 2. Install from wheel/zip package:
+ 2. Install from wheel/zip package (https://pypi.python.org/pypi/secml#files):
     - `pip install <package-file>`

 In all cases, the setup process will try to install the correct dependencies.